Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

-Keep soil from becoming excessively wet because otherwise, root rot will result.
+- Keep soil from becoming excessively wet because otherwise, root rot will result.

-Discard excess water in the saucer at the bottom of the planter; especially during the cold weather or in an air conditioned home.
+- Discard excess water in the saucer at the bottom of the planter, especially during the cold weather or in an air-conditioned home.

-Avoid drying out the soil because palms tend to droop, and then their color alters to light green.
+- Avoid drying out the soil because palms tend to droop, and then their color alters to light green.

-Protect date palms from drafts near air conditioning, doors, and windows—they love warmth.
+- Protect date palms from drafts near air conditioning, doors, and windows—they love warmth.

-Caring for Date Palm
+More Caring Tips for Date Palm

-Make sure the date palm is comfortable in temperatures of 60 degrees at night and between 70 and 80 degrees during the day.
+- Make sure the date palm is comfortable in temperatures of 60 degrees at night and between 70 and 80 degrees during the day.

-Schedule regular times to rinse the foliage to clean the plant.
+- Schedule regular times to rinse the foliage to clean the plant.
 Wash with lukewarm water.
-Place the palm in your shower is the best way to do it.
+Place the palm in the shower is the best way to do it.

-Set palms outside during the summer months.
-They love it if it is done on a gradual approach to the heat and light levels.
+- Set palms outside during the summer months.
+They love it done on a gradual approach to the heat and light levels.

-- Add fertilizer when palm is vigorously going.
-Dilute liquid fertilizer or add a slow release brand in the planter
+- Add fertilizer when the palm is vigorously growing.
+Dilute liquid fertilizer or add a slow-release brand to the planter.

 What do you think?